yogeshjoga/java-learning-code/README.md

  This is for complete beginners and non-it background peoples only. why because im a MECHANICAL ENGINEER &#x1F602;

- MY SELF I AM __JOGA YOGESH__ i'm learnt these things in QJspiders panjagutta in hyd
+ My self i am __JOGA YOGESH__ i'm learnt these things in QJspiders panjagutta in hyd